-Purpose & Justification: Apparatus 9501 (initially in service as a Rescue/Type 6 Engine) was repurposed to serve as the fleet maintenance vehicle in 2013 and reached its anticipated end useful life of 15 years in 2010.
-Effective preventative maintenance has allowed extension of its service life with anticipated replacement in 2021.Use of a similar platform as the district's Type 6 Engines minimizes parts inventory requirements and simplifies preventative maintenance.
+Purpose & Justification: Apparatus 9501 (initially in service as a rescue/type six engine) was repurposed to serve as the fleet maintenance vehicle in 2013 and reached its anticipated end of useful life of 15 years in 2010.
+Effective preventative maintenance has allowed extension of its service life with anticipated replacement in 2021.
+However, replacement was deferred due to supply chain problems.
+Use of a similar platform as the district's type five engines minimizes parts inventory requirements and simplifies preventative maintenance.